Quantum Kerr Learning

-Third, although in the bulk of our paper, we keep $\Omega$ as a constant, we could also make it time-dependent.
-For the time-dependent $\Omega (t)$, it is shown that the Hamiltonian in Eq.\,(\ref{hamiltonian}) could simulate universal quantum computing in the polynomial time, and the whole class \textbf{BQP} \cite{lloyd1999quantum}, even for small Kerr couplings.
-Thus, we expect that a combination of $\Omega$ and $K_{\text{err}}$ will provide quantum enhancements.
+First, although in the bulk of our paper, we treat $\Omega$ as a constant, we could make it time-dependent.
+For the time-dependent $\Omega (t)$, it is shown that the Hamiltonian in Eq.\,(\ref{hamiltonian}) could simulate universal quantum computing in polynomial time, and the whole class \textbf{BQP} \cite{lloyd1999quantum}, even for small Kerr couplings.
+Thus, we expect that a combination of time-dependent $\Omega(t)$ and $K_{\text{err}}$ could provide further quantum enhancements.

-Fourth, although the bulk of our paper is about single modes, we briefly give some statements about multimodes.
+Second, although the bulk of our paper is about single modes, we briefly introduce and discuss multimodes.
 A multimode Hamiltonian in our circuit QED setup will include several free bosonic modes that are interacting with another Kerr mode.
 Through the coupling, those free modes will have more complicated dynamics, and we expect that it might present stronger quantum enhancements.
-An analog of the multiple mode system, will be a zero-dimensional $\lambda \phi^4$ quantum field theory on the lattice with the system size $N$ (note that the Kerr term is also quartic), where we have the theoretical predictions when the bare coupling $\lambda$ is either zero or infinity.
+An analog of the multiple mode system will be a zero-dimensional $\lambda \phi^4$ quantum field theory on the lattice with the system size $N$ (note that the Kerr term is also quartic), where we have the theoretical predictions when the bare coupling $\lambda$ is either zero or infinity.
 The non-perturbative corrections will happen around the critical point, and the strong coupling regime, where we have a $\mathbb{Z}_2$ symmetry which is spontaneously broken, and we expect a quantum speedup to simulate the non-perturbative dynamics \cite{Jordan:2012xnu,Jordan:2011ci,Preskill:2018fag}.